fhchess/GettingAndCleaningDataCourseProject/README.md

 ## Files

-The R code assumes that all the data has been uncompressed to a folder called "UCI HAR Dataset" with none of the file names changed.
+The R code assumes that all the data has been uncompressed in the same folder as the working directory with none of the file names changed.
 `CodeBook.md` describes the variables, data, and any work that was done to clean the data into a tidy data set.
 `run_analysis.R` contains the code to perform the analysis required in the project.